 Sometimes, your device may end up showing inaccurate location or the GPS may not work because it is stuck on one of the GPS satellites even though that particular satellite is not within range.
 This causes the GPS of your device to show incorrect information.
 By refreshing the GPS data, you will be able to correct this problem.

 To refresh the data, you can use an app like GPS Status and Toolbox.
 The app is available on Google Play Store from where you can download and install it for free.
 Open the app and tap anywhere on the screen.
-Tap on the spanner icon to bring up a drop down menu and then tap on Manage A-GPS state.
+Tap on the spanner icon to bring up a drop-down menu and then tap on Manage A-GPS state.

 Now tap on Reset.
 Once it is done, go back to Manage A-GPS state and tap on Download.
 Once the download is complete, your GPS data has been refreshed.
 After the GPS data has been refreshed, check if your device’s GPS starts working properly once again.

 These solutions should work on all Android devices.
 If you continue to face problems with your GPS then take it to a professional to check if the antenna is damaged.
-If there is damage on the antenna of your device then that may be causing the problem, and your phone will have to be replaced.
+If there is damage to the antenna of your device then that may be causing the problem, and your phone will have to be replaced.

 You may also read: How to fix Android phone or tablet that won’t turn on